parsiya/evil-electron/README.md

 to the Node APIs.

 ## License
 MIT, see [LICENSE](LICENSE) for details.
-The original project ise licensed under `CC0 1.0 (Public Domain)`.
+The original project is licensed under `CC0 1.0 (Public Domain)`.
 I felt like the hamburglar after changing the license.